jclegras/jclegras.github.io/content/posts/special-permissions.md

 rm: remove write-protected regular empty file 'mydir/myfile'? y
 rm: cannot remove 'mydir/myfile': Operation not permitted
-# Suppression impossible alors que les droits du répertoire le permettent
+# Deletion impossible even though the directory permissions allow it
-#   On a bien par ex o+rwx, donc les 'Autres' peuvent supprimer les fichiers
+#   For example, we have o+rwx, so 'Others' can delete files
-#   C'est bien le sticky bit qui impose une restriction plus forte ici (!)
+#   It is indeed the sticky bit that imposes a stronger restriction here (!)

 $ mv -v mydir/myfile .
 mv: cannot move 'mydir/myfile' to './myfile': Operation not permitted
-# Idem pour le renommage de fichier
+# Same for file renaming
 {{< /highlight >}}

-On peut même pousser le vice encore plus loin en settant le sticky bit ET le setgid sur le répertoire :
+We can even take it a step further by setting both the sticky bit AND the setgid on the directory:

 {{< highlight bash >}}
 $ stat -c "%a %A %U:%G %n" mydir

 3777 drwxrwsrwt jclegras:jcbis mydir
-# Chaque fichier créé aura pour groupe 'jcbis'
+# Each file created will have the group 'jcbis'
 #  2 pour setgid et 1 pour sticky bit

 $ touch mydir/myfile